Arcadia-Science/ProteinCartography/README.md

         - (Optional) `keyids`: key `protid` values for proteins to highlight similar to input proteins in the From-Query mode.
         - See [`config_ff.yml`](config_ff.yml) for additional parameters.
 - Features file with protein metadata.
-    - Usually, we call this file `UniProt_features.tsv` but you can use any name.
+    - Usually, we call this file `uniprot_features.tsv` but you can use any name.
     - The file should be placed into the `input` directory.
     - This file contains protein metadata for each protein used for visualization purposes.
     - The columns of this file are described in [Feature file main columns](#feature-file-main-columns).